Timeline of the Libyan civil war (2011): Rebel offensives

 On 6 July, opposition forces in strongholds in the Misrata and the Nafusa Mountains attacked Gaddafi forces in separate coordinated attacks.
-The Misrata offensive sought to repel Gaddaffi forces in Zliten, a town located on the route to the Libyan capital.
+The Misrata offensive sought to repel Gaddafi forces in Zliten, a town located on the route to the Libyan capital.
 Rebel fighters came with technicals armed with anti-armor weapons and overwhelmed a military base in the village of al-Qawalish.
 Clashes between rebels and government forces continued, with Gaddafi forces fighting to recapture al-Qawalish and striking rebel areas and a road linking Kikla to Assaba intermittently with Grad rockets and anti-tank cannons.
 In response to the advance, the Libyan government reportedly began arming civilians in the areas it held, and formed militias composed entirely of women.
 On 13 July, Gaddafi forces launched a dawn counterattack and briefly retook al-Qawalish, before being again pushed out by the rebel army.

 On 14 July, the rebels claimed to have retaken al-Qawalish.
 Rebel forces also launched an attack on Brega, with the Libyan government claiming that NATO supported the attack by striking government targets from the sea and air.
 NATO confirmed that it had hit five targets in the vicinity of Brega, as well as targets in the vicinities of Gharyan, Sirte, Tripoli, Waddan and Zliten.

 On 16 July 10 rebels were killed and 172 wounded during an advance on Brega, with four government soldiers reportedly captured.
 Fighting was reported near Bir Ghanam in the Nafusa Mountains.
 NATO strikes hit a range of military targets near Tripoli and Brega.
 The following day, rebel forces launched a renewed attack on Brega, claiming to have advanced from the city's outskirts into the streets in the center.
 On 18 July, the rebels claimed to have taken all of Brega after Gaddafi's forces withdrew to Ra's Lanuf.
 This is seen as a major victory since it gives the rebels access to 2 Moilbbl of crude oil, as well as complete control over eastern Libya's oil network.

 However, on 20 July, a rebel commander said that Gaddafi forces were inside Brega and that most of the rebels were between 5 and 10 km outside the city.
 The death toll on rebel side for this battle exceeded 50.

 Clashes and NATO airstrikes continued in the following days.
 On 25 July, rebel forces carried out a major hostage-rescue operation behind enemy lines, freeing 105 civilians who had been abducted by government soldiers in Misrata on 24 April.